 How the Homeowner Discount Works

-Discounts are a popular method to save money on your premium.
-Insurance companies provide a variety of discounts to entice customers.
-To qualify for them, you’ll need to meet your insurer’s requirements.
+Discounts are a popular method to save money on your premium and insurers provide a variety of them to entice customers.
+To qualify for them, you’ll need to meet your insurance provider’s requirements.

-You can often combine discounts, saving you even more money.
-An example of this is getting both the multi-car and multi-policy discounts to maximize your savings.
-Note that the exact amount that you save varies depending on your insurer.
+You can often combine discounts like multi-car and multi-policy to save even more money.
+Note that the exact amount that you save varies depending on which company carries your policy.

 How to Qualify